1960 FA Cup final: Second half

 When the team re-emerged after the interval, Deeley was still labouring and showing signs of discomfort from his clash with Whelan.
 The continued use of the offside trap, crude and poorly organised by modern standards but largely effective, saved Blackburn falling further behind in the 50th minute when Murray slotted home after Blackburn goalkeeper Harry Leyland fumbled a low Des Horne cross only for Barry Stobart – in modern terms not interfering with play – to be flagged.

 Murray came close to getting himself a legitimate goal on 68 minutes when he was left free on the edge of the penalty area, only for Leyland to block his swivelling shot with his legs.
 From the resulting corner Wolves worked the ball for Horne to pass across the face of the goal, finding Deeley at the far post who drove the ball in to all but seal victory.
 Wolves then had the ball in the net for fourth time seven minutes later when Ron Flowers tapped-in which was again flagged offside.

 Blackburn offered little resistance and failed to create any goalscoring opportunities throughout the second half leaving Wolves to complete the scoring two minutes from time when the Blackburn defence was hesitant in clearing the ball, allowing Deeley to shoot high into the top corner from five yards.

-Bill Slater then led the Wolves players up the famous Wembley steps to be presented with the trophy by The Duchess of Gloucester, and the Cup was heading back to Molineux for a fourth time (as of 2020) and last time.
+Bill Slater then led the Wolves players up the famous Wembley steps to be presented with the trophy by The Duchess of Gloucester, and the Cup was heading back to Molineux for the fourth time.

-Ron Flowers, the last surviving member of the victorious Wolves team, died in November 2021.
-Dave Whelan, Mick McGrath, Louis Bimpson, Peter Dobing and Bryan Douglas are the surviving players from the Blackburn Rovers team.

 Details

 Coverage

-The game was broadcast live on television on the BBC Grandstand programme (12:45pm to 5pm) with commentary by Kenneth Wolstenholme.
-Only four cameras used for the entire broadcast while use of on-screen score captions, which had been adopted for the first time the previous year was dropped.
-Wolstenholme described the game early on as 'The White Shirt Final' due to the breathless heat within Wembley Stadium, which led the vast majority of spectators to remove their jackets.
-As it was still the custom to attend the cup final in 'Sunday best' this led to an arena dominated by white shirted spectators.
+The game was broadcast live on BBC TV's Grandstand programme with commentary by Kenneth Wolstenholme.
+Only four cameras were used for the entire broadcast, while the use of on-screen score captions, which had been adopted for the first time the previous year, was dropped.
+Wolstenholme described the game early on as "The White Shirt Final" due to the breathless heat within Wembley Stadium, which led the vast majority of spectators to remove their jackets.
+As it was still the custom to attend the cup final in "Sunday best" this led to an arena dominated by white shirted spectators.

-The press dubbed the game 'The Dustbin Final' due in part to the feeling that the game had been "rubbish" but also for the bad reaction by Blackburn fans to the victorious Wolves team as they paraded the cup being pelted with match programmes, paper cups and other rubbish accumulated in the stands during the game.
+The press dubbed the game "The Dustbin Final", due in part to the feeling that the game had been "rubbish", but also for the bad reaction by Blackburn fans to the victorious Wolves team as they paraded the cup, with the Wolves players being pelted with match programmes, paper cups and other rubbish accumulated in the stands during the game.

-As well as television the game was also broadcast live on BBC Radio while black and white newsreel footage from both Pathé and Movietone was screened in cinemas that evening.
+As well as television the game was also broadcast live on BBC Radio, while black and white newsreel footage from both Pathé and Movietone was screened in cinemas that evening.